YU000jp/Logseq-column-Layout/README.md

 # Logseq Plugin: *Column Layout (UI)*

-- For quick reference, it is possible to place journals, linked references, and journal queries side by side.
+- For quick reference, place journals, linked references, and journal queries side by side.

 > ⚠️Cancel if the screen width is less than `1850px`